Small Business

 How Is BIPOC Developing Small Business?

-It’s important for us as customers to support these small businesses now more than ever.
+We as customers, need to support these small businesses now more than ever.
 Small businesses are always facing more trouble as the small business financial backup is not the same as the big companies.
 And they can not incorporate the costly branding of the promotional works.

 Conclusion: